wighawag/forge-exec-archived/README.md

 });
 ```

-for now, only eth_sendTransaction is supported
+for now, only eth_sendTransaction and eth_getBalance is supported

 ### Example